 Strategies and Policies

-Climate Change Action Program (PACCCH) - Chiapas has completed the first phase and entered the second phase of its PACCCH, which began in 2009.
-The Program includes goals of engaging researchers to increase scientific knowledge on climate change, complete state-level greenhouse gas inventories, analyze deforestation and forest degradation in the state, and analyze future climate scenarios.
-The program is supported by Chiapas' Climate Change Mitigation and Adaptation Law (Decree 190/2013).
+Climate Change Action Program (PACCCH) - Chiapas completed the first phase and entered the second phase of its PACCCH, which began in 2009.
+The Program includes objectives to involve researchers to increase scientific knowledge about climate change, complete state inventories of greenhouse gases, analyze the deforestation and forest degradation in the state, and analyze future climate scenarios.
+The program is supported by the Climate Change Adaptation and Mitigation Law of Chiapas (Decree 190/2013).

-State REDD+ strategy (EEREDD+) - Chiapas has developed a draft EEREDD+ which will be used as a basis for consultation in priority regions (Selva Lacandona, Frailescana, Costa-Istmo and Mezcalapa).
-Additionally, Chiapas is considered an early REDD + action (ATREDD+) and is part of the federal government Emission Reduction Initiative (IRE) with the FCPF
+State REDD+ strategy (EEREDD+) - Chiapas has developed a draft EEREDD+ that will be used as a basis for consultation in priority regions (Selva Lacandona, Frailescana, Costa-Istmo and Mezcalapa).
+In addition, Chiapas considers timely action of REDD + (ATREDD+) and is part of the Emission Reduction Initiative (IRE) of the federal government with the FCPF.

 The State Development Plan (Plan Estatal de Desarrollo - PED) - proposes a basic vision for the development of the Strategy in three axes and seven public policies.

 Decree no. 190 5/24/2013 - Law for Adaptation and Mitigation of Climate Change for the State of Chiapas - Originally published in 2010, but was replaced by Decree 190/2013.
 It provides a basis for actions to reduce deforestation in the state and promotes the Climate Change Action Program, which establishes the steps that the state government should take to build a REDD+ mechanism in more detail, and establishes the Inter-secretarial Exchange Commission.